Vegan Banana Bread

 One of my friends recently mentioned that her mom makes the banana nut bread from my cookbook nearly every weekend.
 I’m so glad she mentioned it, because it had been way too long since my last loaf of banana bread.
 I wanted to share the cookbook recipe with you, because it’s a favorite, but also wanted to make it egg-free, dairy-free, and vegan, since many of my friends here are plant-based eaters.
 Making this classic banana bread vegan was easy, and the only other change I made was to omit the whole flax seeds.
 I’ve since learned that whole flax aren’t really digestible.
 If you’d like to add flax, I’d go with a tablespoon or two of flax meal.

 This vegan banana nut bread is loaded with walnuts and dark chocolate.
 It has that classic shiny outer crust and soft interior.
 A slice is perfect for breakfast, brunch or an after-school snack.
 I love it with a spread of vegan cream cheese.
 Like my Classic Vegan Chocolate Chip Cookies, I wanted this recipe to taste like the classic recipe.
 If you’re looking for a gluten-free option, check out my Gluten Free Banana Blueberry Muffins or Chocolate Banana Muffins.
 If you’re not feeling the banana, head to my Gluten Free Vegan Carrot Muffins or Gluten Free Vegan Pumpkin Muffins.
+Update: I now have a Vegan Pumpkin Bread version of this recipe!
 Let’s check out how to make this simple vegan banana bread!

 Mash the Bananas